Capterra and Software Advice

 What to look for:

-• Built-in debrief templates and investigation modules.
+• Built-in debrief templates and structured investigation modules.

-• Dashboards that benchmark improvement over time.
+• Performance benchmarking dashboards that track improvement over time.

 Example: